fusor/ocp-velero-ansible/README.md

 This will take a long time... potentially 30-45 minutes.

-## Installing Ark
+## Installing Velero

-To launch an Ark Server onto OCP, run:
+To launch an Velero Server onto OCP, run:
 ```
-$ ansible-playbook launch-ark.yml
+$ ansible-playbook launch-velero.yml
 ```

 Don't worry about logging into the cluster, as long as the previous playbook was successful Ansible will read the Kubeconfig and kubeadmin password each time.

-### Installing Ark with S3 storage (no Minio)
+### Installing Velero with S3 storage (no Minio)

-If you wish to launch an Ark Server that uses a real S3 bucket, you must first get credentials for the bucket:
+If you wish to launch an Velero Server that uses a real S3 bucket, you must first get credentials for the bucket:
 ```
 $ ansible-playbook create-aws-bucket-creds.yml -e aws_region=us-east-2
 ```

-Then launch the Ark Sever with `velero_provider` set to `aws` and a specified `aws_region` (alternatively both can be set in `config/defaults.yml` and included as shown above):
+Then launch the Velero Sever with `velero_provider` set to `aws` and a specified `aws_region` (alternatively both can be set in `config/defaults.yml` and included as shown above):
 ```
-$ ansible-playbook launch-ark.yml -e velero_provider=aws -e aws_region=us-east-2
+$ ansible-playbook launch-velero.yml -e velero_provider=aws -e aws_region=us-east-2
 ```

-### Destroying Ark
+### Destroying Velero

-If you would like to start with a fresh installation of Ark, you can delete all the Ark resources with:
+If you would like to start with a fresh installation of Velero, you can delete all the Velero resources with:
 ```
-$ ansible-playbook destroy-ark.yml
+$ ansible-playbook destroy-velero.yml
 ```

 ## Visit Minio